Al-Faw: The Al-Faw Salt Flats

 Salt flats are unlined water channels where continuous seepage of water into the ground causes the water table to rise, eventually accumulating on the surface.
 Due to the extremely high evaporation rate, which can reach 2.5 meters per year from exposed water surfaces, the salts become concentrated, transforming the exposed water into salt flats.

 Located in the center of the Al-Faw Peninsula, the water in this area dried up over time and turned into zones of salt accumulation.
 There are two main salt flats in Al-Faw: one is in northern Al-Faw on the eastern shore of the Khor Abdullah in the Al-Sabakh land area, and the other is in southern Al-Faw, extending between Al-Qishla and Hoz Al-Rashid.
 The latter is considered an old salt flat, constructed during the British occupation of Iraq, and is also located in the Al-Sabakh land area.
-It is connected by a bridge to a road that links it to the Arabian Gulf area.
+It is connected by a bridge to a road that links it to the Persian Gulf area.

 The Basra Salt Company, affiliated with the General Company for Geological Survey and Mining in the Al-Faw District, is one of the companies of the Ministry of Industry and Minerals.
 It is responsible for the commercial exploitation of the raw salts found in the region.